 19 min walk from Basilica di Santa Maria Maggiore

-Any trip to Rome would be utterly incomplete without a stop at the Trevi Fountain, the largest Baroque fountain in the Eternal City and undoubtedly, one of the most impressive sights in all of Italy.
-In fact, this is a monument that you can visit again and again, and yet still feel as though it’s the first time you’re laying eyes on it!
-At least that’s how I feel as a Roman myself.
+A trip to Rome would be utterly incomplete without a stop at the Trevi Fountain.
+Completed in 1762, it is the largest Baroque fountain in the Eternal City, and undoubtedly, one of the most impressive sights in all of Italy.

-🌅 Top Tip: The Trevi Fountain is always swarming with tourists during the day, but come back very early in the morning — right after sunrise — and the atmosphere will be completely different.
-You’ll be able to enjoy this place in peace as there will only be a few other early risers around, and you’ll even get a chance to take pictures without people getting in the way!
+🌅 Top Tip: The Trevi Fountain is always swarming with tourists during the day.
+Come back early in the morning, at sunrise, for a completely different atmosphere.
+You’ll be able to enjoy this place in peace and quiet, and take photos without other people in them.

-🍕 Food Tip: Hungry?
-Avoid the tourist traps directly outside the Trevi Fountain.
-Instead, walk 5 mins to the locals-approved Ristorante Sora Lucia and enjoy their delicious carbonara and tiramisù.
+🍕 Food Tip: Avoid the tourist traps directly outside the Trevi Fountain.
+Instead, walk 5 mins to the locals-approved Ristorante Sora Lucia and enjoy their delicious carbonara.

 7. Piazza di Spagna (Spanish Steps)